-.3.
-For the tests specified in Table A in paragraph . of this Regulation a vehicle representative of the vehicle type to be approved shall be submitted to the Technical Service responsible for the approval tests.
+4.3.
+For the tests specified in Table A in paragraph 6. of this Regulation a vehicle representative of the vehicle type to be approved shall be submitted to the Technical Service responsible for the approval tests.

-4.33

-4
+4.3.1.
+For the purposes of paragraph 4.1.2.(e), the Type Approval Authority that grants the approval shall make the information referred to in that point available to the Type Approval Authorities upon request.

+4.3.2.
+For the purposes of subparagraphs 4.1.2. (d) and (e), Type Approval Authorities shall not approve a vehicle if the information submitted by the manufacturer is inappropriate for fulfilling the requirements of paragraph 7. of Appendix 1 to Annex C5 to this Regulation.
+Paragraphs 7.2., 7.3. and 7.7. of Appendix 1 to Annex C5 to this Regulation shall apply under all reasonably foreseeable driving conditions.

+4.3.3.
+For the assessment of the implementation of the requirements set out in the first and second subparagraphs, the Type Approval Authority shall take into account the state of technology.

+4.3.4.
+For the purposes of paragraph 4.1.2. (f), the provisions taken to prevent tampering with and modification of the emission control computer shall include the facility for updating using a manufacturer-approved programme or calibration.

-.3.25.
-The application for type approval of flex-fuel vehicles shall comply with the additional requirements laid down in paragraphs .9.1. and .9.2. of this Regulation.
+4.3.5.
+The application for type approval of flex-fuel, mono fuel, bi-fuel and vehicles shall comply with the additional requirements laid down in paragraphs 5.8. and 5.9. of this Regulation.

-.3.36.
+4.3.6.
 Changes to the make of a system, component or separate technical unit that occur after a type approval shall not automatically invalidate a type approval, unless its original characteristics or technical parameters are changed in such a way that the functionality of the engine or pollution control system is affected.